sussmanbu/ma4615-fa22-final-project-boston-three-party/content/about.md

 Tessa is a senior majoring in Neuroscience with minors in Math and Computer Science.

+## Priya Kaneria

+Priya is a senior majoring in Economics and minoring in Statistics.

 <!-- Please leave in the information below -->

 ### Info About this Template.